 — Acts 27:1-3 NLT

 Notice that Luke indicated his presence with Paul by using the term "we."* Luke and Aristarchus were both with Paul for this hard journey and imprisonment.** One of the interesting things we will see with Paul on this journey is that he gained and maintained a good relationship with those who had responsibility for him and power over him.
-Julius was the Roman officer in charge, and in a very short time, he trusted Paul and cared enough for Paul to let him see friends and allow his friends to tend to his needs.*** While the political situation between Romans and Jews in Jerusalem and Judea was beginning to deteriorate rapidly, Paul maintained a friendly and proper relationship with his Roman captors.
+Julius was the Roman officer in charge, and in a very short time, he trusted Paul and cared enough for him to let him see friends and allow them to tend to his needs.*** While the political situation between Romans and Jews in Jerusalem and Judea was beginning to deteriorate rapidly, Paul maintained a friendly and proper relationship with his Roman captors.
 They often showed him great kindness and respect on this arduous trip to Rome.
 Paul practiced what he preached:

 Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable.
 Do all that you can to live in peace with everyone (Romans 12:17–18).

 Father, I thank you for the close friends in Christ that Luke and Aristarchus were to the apostle Paul.
-Their faithfulness stirs me to be more attentive and supportive of others in Christ who are going through hardship.
+Their faithfulness stirs me to be more attentive and supportive of others who are going through hardship.
 I am also challenged by Paul's relationships with and influence on those in charge of his arrest and protection.
 Open my heart and give me wisdom so that I can be a blessing to all people, even those who may not be predisposed to like me or treat me well.
 I want to point others around me to Jesus regardless of my circumstances.
 I ask this in Jesus' name.
 Amen.